xubowenhaoren/A-Mission/documentation/chrome_inspect.md

    ![image-20210313210206001](image-20210313210206001.png)

-5. Set your breakpoint to any Javscript file.
+5. Set your breakpoint to any Javascript file.
 The example sets one at `js/diary/detail.js:71`.

 6. When the breakpoint is caught, you can find the variables updated on the right.
 You can also use the Step in/out/over features like other IDE debuggers.
    ![image-20210313210413593](image-20210313210413593.png)